-All applications received by Dec.
-15, 2022 will be reviewed for Fall 2023 admission, considered for scholarships offered by the School of Architecture and for departmental funding.
+All applications received by December 15, 2022 will be reviewed for Fall 2023 admission, and considered for scholarships offered by the School of Architecture and for departmental funding.

 A masters degree is required for admission to the Ph.D. in Urban & Regional Sciences program.

 Admitted applicants who are still earning the prerequisite degree are admitted contingent on the completion of that degree.
 Applicants who do not meet this contingency must reapply after graduation.

 Résumés should include your employment history, educational record, publications, awards, and any community/volunteer experiences you may have.
 Please upload your résumé to the Texas A&M GradCas System.

 Your statement of purpose should clearly demonstrate your interest in the program.
 Statements of purpose are used to gauge whether an applicant will be a good fit in the program based on research interests and prior experiences.
 We encourage you to identify faculty whose interests coincide with yours in your statement of purpose.